HalfDeadAnarchyst/RP-retro-Terminal/README.md

 # Credits

 [windows-terminal-shaders](https://github.com/Hammster/windows-terminal-shaders) for his exceptional visual base for this terminal.
-Without these cool graphics RP-retro-Terminal would be less atmospheric than
+Without these cool graphics RP-retro-Terminal would be less atmospheric

 [@Danieczka](https://github.com/Dane-VI) for massive help with audios of the Terminal